mediremi/arcee/style-guide.md

 ### Callbacks, Sync/async Style ###

-Use the synchronous/blocking versions of things as much as possible.
-If async is needed, use promises.
+Use the synchronous/blocking versions of things only.
+Nothing is async in arcee.

 ## Case, naming, etc. ##